abraia/abraia-multiple/README.md

 ## Configuration

-For configuration you just need to [create an account](https://abraia.me/login) and introduce the API KEYS using the command bellow:
+For configuration you just need to [create a free account](https://abraia.me/login) and introduce the API KEYS using the command bellow:

 ```